 Owned and run by the Rattray family, Fugitives’ Drift Guest House provides a charming base from which to explore the battlefields and the game reserve.
 Until 2007, the Rattrays included David Rattray, a historian of the 1879 war and an exceptionally good tour guide.
 The gardens of the guest house contain a plaque honoring his memory, and the ten cottages that make up fellow property Fugitives’ Drift Lodge are built on the original David Rattray Homestead.
 Accommodation is usually booked on a full-board basis and the guest house is open all year round.

 To access this region of KwaZulu-Natal, travelers may self-drive from the international airport at Durban (4 hours), from O. R. Tambo International Airport at Johannesburg (5 hours), or from other towns within Natal.
 Fugitives’ Drift is clearly signposted, and with sturdy black gates at the entrance.

 ACCOMMODATION & FACILITIES AT FUGITIVES DRIFT GUEST HOUSE:

-Guest accommodation at Fugitives’ Drift Guest House consists of six cottages amidst the grounds.
-These are comfortable and spacious, featuring a double bed or twin beds, bedside tables and lighting, a tea-and-coffee station, plenty of storage space, and a separate lounge area with a couple of chairs and a coffee table.
+Guest accommodation consists of six luxurious suites amidst the grounds.
+These are comfortable and spacious, featuring a king bed or twin beds, bedside tables and lighting, a tea-and-coffee station, plenty of storage space, and a separate lounge area with a couple of chairs and a coffee table.
 The en-suite facilities comprise flush toilet with wooden seat, large washbasin, bathtub, and separate shower.
 Outside, there is a private veranda, with amazing views out onto the sprawling plains of the reserve and Buffalo River Gorge beyond!